nacitar/archlinux-bootstrap-docker/README.md

 # archlinux-bootstrap-docker
 A Dockerfile that prepares an ArchLinux system from the bootstrap tarball provided by an ArchLinux mirror.
-The Dockerfile is has several stages that can be directly targetted to control how much has been done to the resultant image.
+The Dockerfile has several stages that can be directly targeted to control how much has been done to the resultant image.
 Listed from least work to most work:
 - base: The bootstrap image with an initialized pacman keyring and the selected locale prepared.
 - user: The base configuration expanded to include extra pacman utilities,